 This, however, is not the case.
 It is not quite clear where Yonge ends, but it has been conclusively said that Yonge and Highway 11 are not the same, making Yonge St. just a little over 80 kilometres long.
 Until 1998, the Guinness Book of World Records held Yonge as the longest street in the world until this was pointed out, and it has since been removed.

-Yonge St. can be described in many ways.
+A street as old as Yonge can be described in many ways.
 When asked how they would describe Yonge, some of the people who live, work and play on the street described it like this:

 Trip from Harbourfront to Eglinton